Code-Institute-Submissions/KWSNick-meal-planner_MResub/README.md

 The site relies on muted, pastel colours which invoke a homely feel.
 Creams, yellows, greens and blues are used for background and text colours.

-Buttons and calls to action utilise expected colour conventions, Green for create, amber forsave and add functions, orange for edit and update functions and red for delete functions.
+Buttons and calls to action utilise expected colour conventions, Green for create, amber for save and add functions, orange for edit and update functions and red for delete functions.

 Icons are able to quickly describe the function, heading or label they are associated with.